Brown hyena: Diet

-Brown hyenas are primarily scavengers the bulk of whose diet consists of carcasses killed by larger predators, but they may supplement their diet with rodents, insects, eggs, fruit and fungi (the desert truffle Kalaharituber pfeilii).
-As they are poor hunters, live prey makes up only a small proportion of their diet: in the southern Kalahari, species such as springhare, springbok lambs, bat-eared foxes and korhaans constitute only 4.2% of their overall diet, while on the Namib coast, cape fur seal pups compose 2.9% of their food.
+Brown hyenas are primarily scavengers.
+The bulk of their diet consists of carcasses killed by larger predators, but they may supplement their diet with rodents, small birds, insects, eggs, feces, fruit (the tsama melon Citrullus lanatus var. vulgaris, the hookeri melon Cucumis africanus and the gemsbok melon Acanthosicyos naudinianus) and fungi (the desert truffle Kalaharituber pfeilii).
+As they are poor hunters, live prey makes up only a small proportion of their diet.
+In the southern Kalahari, species such as springhare, gemsbok, springbok lambs, Burchell's zebra, bat-eared foxes, korhaans, crowned plovers and helmeted guinea fowl constitute 4.2% of their overall diet, while on the Namib coast, black-backed jackals and cape fur seal pups compose 2.9% of the diet.
 They have an exceptional sense of smell and can locate carcasses kilometers away.
-They are aggressive kleptoparasites, frequently appropriating the kills of black-backed jackals, cheetahs and leopards.
-Single brown hyenas may charge at leopards with their jaws held wide open and can tree adult male leopards; they have been observed treeing leopards even when no kill was in contention.
-In the Kalahari Desert, they are often the dominant mammalian carnivores present because of this behavior and the relative scarcity of lions, spotted hyenas, and packs of African wild dogs.
+Brown hyenas are aggressive kleptoparasites, frequently appropriating the kills of black-backed jackals, cheetahs and leopards.
+Single brown hyenas may charge at leopards with their jaws held wide open and can tree adult male leopards.
+They have been observed treeing leopards even when no kill was in contention.
+In the Kalahari Desert, they are often the dominant mammalian carnivores present because of this aggressive behavior and the relative scarcity of lions, spotted hyenas, and packs of African wild dogs.
 In areas where their territories overlap, brown hyenas may, on rare occasions, be killed by spotted hyenas and lions.
 Brown hyena cubs are also susceptible to being killed by wild dogs and jackals.

 Reproduction and life cycle

 The brown hyena does not have a mating season.
 Female brown hyenas are polyestrous and typically produce their first litter when they are two years old.
 They mate primarily from May to August.
-Males and females in the same clan usually do not mate with each other, rather females will mate with nomadic males.
+Males and females in the same clan usually do not mate with each other; rather, females will mate with nomadic males.
 Clan males display no resistance to this behavior, and will assist the females in raising their cubs.
 Females give birth in dens, which are hidden in remote sand dunes far from the territories of spotted hyenas and lions.
 The gestation period is around 3 months.
 Mothers generally produce one litter every 20 months.
-Usually, only the dominant female breeds, but if two litters are born in the same clan, the mothers will nurse each other's cubs, though favoring their own.
+Usually, only the dominant female breeds; however, if two litters are born in the same clan, the mothers will nurse each other's cubs, though favoring their own.
 Litters usually consist of 1–5 cubs, which weigh 1 kg at birth.
 Unlike spotted hyenas, brown hyenas are born with their eyes closed, and open them after eight days.
 Cubs are weaned at 12 months and leave their dens after 18 months.
 Also unlike spotted hyenas, all adult members of the clan will carry food back to the cubs.
 They are not fully weaned and do not leave the vicinity of their den until they reach 14 months of age.
 Brown hyenas reach full size at an age of around 30 months and have a life span of about 12 to 15 years.